-Students or staff returning from illness related to COVID-19 or due to “close contact” should call to check in with the Building Nurse or Health Assistant following quarantine before returning to school.
+Students or staff returning from illness related to COVID-19 or due to “close contact” should call to check in with the Building Nurse or Health Assistant following the exclusion period before returning to school.

 When interacting with students or staff who may be sick, Building Nurses and personnel will follow CDC guidance on standard and transmission based precautions.

 Windows will be opened to increase air circulation in an exposed area.
 It is advised by the CDC to wait at least 24 hours before cleaning and disinfecting; if 24 hours are not possible, wait as long as possible.
 Clean and disinfect all areas, such as offices, bathrooms, common areas, shared electronic equipment, etc., used by the person who is sick.
 Vacuum the space, if needed, with a high-efficiency particulate air (HEPA) filter, if available.
 Do not vacuum a room or space that has people in it.
 Wait until the room or space is empty to vacuum, such as at night, and temporarily turn off room fans and the central HVAC system that services the room or space, so that particles that escape from vacuuming will not circulate throughout the facility.

 The area can be opened for use once it has been appropriately disinfected.
 Cleaning products will be stored and used a safe distance away from children and staff.
 Individuals who did not have “close contact” with the person who is sick can return immediately after disinfection.